Proposed Chuukese independence referendum: Background

 Islands within Micronesia came under the jurisdiction of the United States in 1947, as the Trust Territory of the Pacific Islands.
 This territory was divided into six administrative districts: Chuuk, the Marshall Islands, the Northern Mariana Islands, Palau, Pohnpei, and Yap State (Yap).
 Kosrae was later separated from Pohnpei.
 Discussions on self-government included an extensive debate over the power of a potential central government compared to the island groups.
 While the United States wished for the islands to remain united, local political pressure led to the Northern Mariana Islands being separated from the others in the 1970s.
 Pressure from the Marshall Islands and Palau led the United States to agree that each island group could select its own negotiators; both island groups rejected the Federated States of Micronesia's proposed constitution during a 12 July 1978 referendum.

 The remaining four island groups became the Federated States of Micronesia (FSM).
 This federation signed the Compact of Free Association (CFA) with the United States in 1982.
 This compact creates an alliance between the FSM and the United States, with the United States military able to enter the territory of the FSM.
 Under the compact, the United States agreed to provide financial grants to FSM and extend free movement into the United States to FSM citizens.
 The United States negotiated similar agreements with the now separate Marshall Islands and Palau.
 The FSM was recognized as an independent state in 1986.
 Renegotiations between the two countries over the CFA concluded in 2003, extending the deal to 2023.
+On May 23, 2023, the FSM and the United States entered into another 20-year compact which includes $3.3 billion in funding over the life of the agreement.

 The FSM is a loose federation, and ideas relating to the secession of its states have existed since its creation.
 During the 2003 CFA negotiations, there were rumors that each state would negotiate separate compacts, although this did not happen.
 State identities are strong, with the central government often seen as distant, and those from other states sometimes considered foreigners.
 However, Chuuk is the only state in which the executive and legislative branches of government have officially taken up secession.
 State officials lead the Chuuk Independence Movement.